Non-Formal Participative Teaching Methods

 She has applied Art of Hosting practices to a variety of contexts – government (events with high diversity of stakeholders, as preparation of national strategies, operational programmes, citizen engagement for the vision of Slovenia 2050), municipalities (working lately on integration of marginalized groups), communities (Youth for Green Ljubljana; Pro Action Cafes; grassroots local development initiatives) and education (University of Ljubljana).

-Which competencies will you acquire in the “Students in Action: Building Empowering Learning Communities" course?
+Which competencies will you acquire in the “Non-formal participative teaching methods" course?

 - Understand principles of active and engaging learning